bch0ng/info-capstone-2020/README.md

 ###	The Oregon Nature Conservancy needs better data management to protect nature.

-The Oregon chapter of The Nature Conservancy does important work in conservation, land management and public outreach.
+The Oregon Chapter of The Nature Conservancy does important work in conservation, land management and public outreach.
 With such broad interests, the Nature Conservancy accumulates terabytes of data a year in documents, GIS and promotional resources.
 This mass of data has been accumulating over the years creating unnecessary disorganization and unproductivity within the branch.
 Our agenda is to streamline their data organization to help improve efficiency and protect nature.

 ## Solution

 ### Box Optimization

 TNC Oregon already uses BOX for many of their collaborative works.
 We want to encourage the use of cloud storage.
 We also want to make sure that everyone knows (generally) where everything is.
 That’s why our solution is to move everything that is important in the Network drives onto BOX folders that are carefully selected to represent the functional groups within TNC Oregon.
 The remainder of the contents on the Network drives will remain there in cold storage.

 ![FileDrive](Group 23.png){:height="80"}

 ### Workspaces
-As part of this giant move to BOX, we want to define functional groups within TNC Oregon that will allow us to know exactly where the important data in the network drives are, as well as the data that already exists within BOX, will go.
+As part of this concerted move to BOX, we want to define functional groups within TNC Oregon that will allow us to know exactly where the important data in the network drives are, as well as the data that already exists within BOX, will go.
 Our goal is to let TNC define how they best want to organize the data within those functional groups, rather than try to force something upon them.

 * Individual Workspaces
   * One directory for each user containing their own work and their own data